What Is a Healthcare Ombudsman? Washington State Guide for Facilities

 - Monitor the work of other state agencies that oversee LTC policies and regulations.

-Who Can Seek Help From an Ombudsman?
+Who Can Seek Help From a Washington State Ombudsman?

-While Washington State’s ombudsmen are primarily trained to protect the rights of LTC residents and their families, they provide guidance to anyone in the general public who is concerned about the health or safety of LTC residents — including facility staff and leaders.
+While Washington’s ombudsmen are primarily trained to protect the rights of LTC residents and their families, they provide guidance to anyone in the general public who is concerned about the health or safety of LTC residents — including facility staff and leaders.
 Examples of people who may want to contact the ombudsman office include:

 - Families of residents who want to appeal a sudden discharge or transfer.